ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server MUST provide information about its retry state to the client via the "errors" field in the challenge and the Retry-After HTTP header field in response to requests to the challenge resource.
-The server should set the Retry-After header field to a time after the server's next validation query, since the status of the challenge will not change until that time.
+The server MUST add an entry to the "errors" field in the challenge after each failed validation query.
+The server SHOULD set the Retry-After header field to a time after the server's next validation query, since the status of the challenge will not change until that time.

 Clients can explicitly request a retry by re-sending their response to a challenge in a new POST request (with a new nonce, etc.).
 This allows clients